moorejs/15-466-f17-game3/README.md

 This was my first real exposure to 3D game programming.
 I learned a lot and it gives me a lot of confidence for my future.
 It was difficult at first to understand all of the 3D math involved, but the base code was very helpful.
 Furthermore, glm is a great and convenient library.
 Adding the BRDF code was something I should have added too, because implementing cool shaders one of the essentials in my mind.

 The design document was pretty clear and simple.
 I had to come up with how/where balloons should spawn, but that was simple.
-I would add continually spawning balloons if I were to take this further and make them bob and such.
+I would add continually spawning balloons if I were to take this further and make them float up to a ceiling and such.

 # About Base2